Cuisine of the Southern United States: Southern food in restaurants

 A Southern restaurant in the Florida Panhandle.

 Chains serving Southern foods—often along with American comfort food—have had great success; many have spread across the country or across the world, while others have chosen to stay in the South.
 Pit barbecue is popular all over the American South; unlike the rest of the country, most of the rural South has locally owned, non-franchise pit-barbecue restaurants, many serving the regional style of barbecue instead of the nationally predominant Kansas City style.
 Family-style restaurants serving Southern cuisine are common throughout the South, and range from the humble and down-home to the decidedly upscale.

 During the civil rights movement, soul food restaurants were places where civil rights leaders and activists met to discuss and strategize civil rights protests and ideas for implementing social and political change.
 Paschal's Restaurant in Atlanta, like Georgia Gilmore's eatery in Montgomery, had an important part in the civil rights movement.
 Upon returning to Atlanta from Montgomery, Martin Luther King Jr. got permission "to bring his team members and guests to Paschal's to eat, meet, rest, plan, and strategize."

-Southern food in grocery stores

-Grocery chains serving Southern foods—often alongside national brands—have maintained strong regional identities; many have expanded throughout the Southeast while others remain locally focused.
-Traditional Southern ingredients are popular all over the American South; unlike the rest of the country, most Southern grocery stores stock extensive selections of regionally specific items like stone-ground grits, country ham, and local hot sauces, many carrying products from small-scale regional producers instead of only nationally distributed brands.
-Chains specializing in Southern cuisine and ingredients are common throughout the South, and range from large regional players to small independent grocers.

-During the mid-20th century, Southern grocery stores played an important role in preserving regional food traditions as industrialization threatened to homogenize American cuisine.
-Chains like Winn-Dixie, and regional independents maintained strong relationships with local suppliers, ensuring customers could find everything from multiple varieties of cornmeal and pork products to regional beverages and locally produced specialties.
-These stores frequently feature extensive prepared food sections offering Southern classics such as fried chicken, mac and cheese, and fresh cornbread (more details below), while their produce departments emphasize ingredients central to Southern cooking like collard greens, okra, and sweet potatoes, helping preserve traditional foodways even as the region modernized.